cameronkc/DF-GROUP2-REPO/README.md

 - Obtain a copy of The Art of Memory Forensaics
 - Access to volatility plugins before release
 - course completetion certificate with CPE credits

+# Tiffany will be demonstrating Malware Analysis #

+# Jacob will be demonstrating Memory Analysis #

+# Mamadou will be demonstrating How to use Volatility from the Command Line #